neonevm/neon-evm.docs/docs/developing/integrate/oracles/integrating_pyth.md

 ### Step 4: Deploy Contract

-`NEON_COFIG` contains the proxy contract addresses on Devnet and Mainnet, and the price ids for reading Pyth prices from Solana.
+`NEON_COFIG` contains the proxy contract addresses on Devnet and Mainnet, and the price ids for reading Pyth prices.

 To deploy the project's contract for Pyth price, simply run the command below to run the deployment script in the `scripts/` directory: